verkestk/chinese-decompose/README.md

 vocabulary, pinyin, part of speech, translation
 ```

-It's ok to leave the, part of speech, or translation blank.
+It's ok to leave the part of speech or translation blank.
 The tool will still work.
 However, it's advised to include at least the translation.

 For example, vocabulary from Level 1 Part 1 Lesson 1 from Integrated Chinese third edition:
 ```